 - Flood Protection Library – Local libraries have information on flood mitigation and insurance (materials include local flood studies and contact information, as well as “generic” flood information materials from FEMA);

 - The County publicizes the availability of floodplain information with lenders, realtors, insurance agents and the general public needing flood zone determinations for mortgage lending and insurance rating.
-In addition, information on floodplains generally, floodplain regulations, flood safety tips, natural and beneficial significance of floodplains and similar information is disseminated through a variety of outlets including: County fair display, various public outreach events held throughout the year, library displays and holdings, press coverage in the local paper, county cable television, and Department of Environmental Resources (DER) press release;
+In addition, information on floodplains generally, floodplain regulations, flood safety tips, natural and beneficial significance of floodplains and similar information is disseminated through a variety of outlets including: County fair display, various public outreach events held throughout the year, library displays and holdings, press coverage in the local paper, county cable television, and Department of the Environment (DoE) press release;

 - Flood Warning Program – The County has a comprehensive Flood Warning Program for Western Branch and the Anacostia River, which includes a state-of-the-art stream gauge network and flood warning system;